LaughingLab/LaughingLab/README.md

 # LaughLab Prompt README for Cursor AI Agent

 ## Overview
-LaughLab is a minimal, joke-sharing mobile app for iOS and Android, built by a solo software engineer with no budget, using Flutter, Firebase free tier, and Cursor’s AI Agent.
-The goal is to develop a sellable Minimum Viable Product (MVP) in 2.5–4.5 months (335–635 hours) to attract 500–1000 monthly active users (MAU) and sell for $2,000–$10,000 on Flippa.
-The app targets comedy fans with text-based jokes, collaborative features, and AI assistance, emphasizing clean code, simplicity, and unique features.
+LaughLab is a joke-sharing mobile app for iOS and Android, built by a solo software engineer with no budget, using Flutter, Firebase free tier, and Cursor’s AI Agent.

 ## App Purpose
 - Allow users to create, share, and rate text-based jokes in a social, comedy-focused platform.
 - Include innovative features (Joke Remix Chain, AI Punchline Prompter) to differentiate from apps like Reddit or iFunny.
-- Drive engagement for 500–1000 MAU via organic marketing (X, Reddit) and sell with a strong Flippa pitch.

 ## Key Features
 1. **Joke Creation and Sharing**: